twotoasters/braintree_ios/README.md

 ## Add `braintree-ios` to your Xcode Project

-1. Add `braintree-ios` as a submodule in your project, and then drag the `braintree-ios` folder inteo your project Navigator in Xcode.
+1. Add `braintree-ios` as a submodule in your project, and then drag the `braintree-ios` folder into your project Navigator in Xcode.
 Ensure "Copy items into destination group's folder" is checked. *Do not check* any of the Targets in the "Add to targets section" -- we'll configure this manually next.
 [Screenshot](https://github.com/venmo/braintree-ios/blob/master/braintree/docs/assets/xcode-add-braintree-ios-to-project.png)
 1. In your App Target's "Build Phases":
     1. In "Compile Sources" add add all of the files from `BTPayment` [Screenshot]([https://github.com/venmo/braintree-ios/blob/master/braintree/docs/assets/xcode-compile-sources-add-BTPayment.png)
     1. In "Copy Bundle Resources" add `BraintreeResources.bundle` and `VenmoTouchResources.bundle` by dragging them into this section from the Project Navigator on the left [Screenshot](https://github.com/venmo/braintree-ios/blob/master/braintree/docs/assets/xcode-add-BraintreeResources-and-VenmoTouchResrouces-bundles.png)